 How to Handle Oilcloth?

 Synthetic materials can disintegrate over time, creating a sticky residue.
 The modern oilcloth is not immune to this phenomenon.
-Therefore, proper steps need to be taken so you can reuse the fabric like usual.
-With that said, here are the things you have to prepare and the steps you have to take to clean this unwanted residue.
+Here are the things you have to prepare and the steps you have to take to clean this unwanted residue.

 Things to Prepare: